SciML/Catalyst.jl/docs/src/model_creation/model_visualisation.md

 nothing
 ```

-The equivalent of `show` for Makie objects is the `display` function.
+The equivalent of `show` for Makie plots is the `display` function.
 ```@example visualization_graphs
 f = plot_network(brusselator)
 display(f)